Academic Requirements and Regulations

 A request for a medical/emergency withdrawal must be filed within six months of the end of the semester involved unless the student can provide rationale and documentation to show that it was not possible to make the request within this timeframe.
 Students may apply for a medical/emergency withdrawal by following the guidelines provided below.
 Application for a medical/emergency withdrawal does not guarantee that a withdrawal will be granted.
 All requests are evaluated on an individual basis.

-All students requesting a medical/emergency withdrawal submit a complete packet of information to the Associate Dean of Student Affairs.
+All students requesting a medical/emergency withdrawal submit a complete packet of information to the Assistant Dean of Wellness.
 The packet must include:

 - Completed Request for medical/emergency withdrawal in the form of a typed, signed letter, or e-mail from the student’s Marshall e-mail account, explaining how the illness, condition, or situation affected their ability to maintain their status as a student at the university and why withdrawing from courses through the regular process is/was not an option for them.
 The request must also include the student’s Marshall ID number and mailing address.
 Incomplete grades in courses may be arranged in compliance with university policy, and may be an option for students to consider instead of a medical/emergency withdrawal.